 Turn off the front panel circuit breaker and reinstall the top cover.
 Also reconnect the external SENSE terminals at the rear panel.
+Replace any jumpers if removed per the note above.

 7 Service

 7.1 General

 This section describes suggested maintenance and troubleshooting procedures.
 The troubleshooting procedure is divided into two sections.
 The first section deals with basic operation and connection of the equipment.
 The second section requires opening the unit and using the LED indicators and a simple multimeter to troubleshoot the unit down to the module level.
 Only a qualified electronic technician should attempt this level of troubleshooting.